 Qodana shows already a lot of potential, also if it only at the first version!
 I am really looking forward to support for other languages, and to improvements that JetBrains will do in the upcoming releases!

 Questions, comments, feedback, critics, suggestions on how to improve my English?
-Reach me on Twitter (@rpadovani93) or drop me an email at [email protected].
+Leave a comment below, or drop me an email at [email protected].